Chengwen/medguide-ai/REPORT_OUTLINE.md

 - Generate dynamic follow-up questions based on symptom category.
 - Identify red-flag symptoms using transparent rules.
 - Output risk level, recommended department, and structured summary.
-- Generate an optional AI Smart Summary using OpenAI API or a local fallback.
+- Generate an optional AI Smart Summary using the OpenRouter OpenAI-compatible API or a local fallback.
 - Provide a human review page and evaluation dashboard.

 ### 4.2 Measurable Objectives